KWMSources/ParkedVehicleSpawner/README.md

 **Usage in NodeJS**

 2. Edit the `resource.cfg` and set the type to `js` and the main to `server/server.js`
-3. Import the package by using `import ParkedVehicleSpawner from "ParkedVehicleSpawner";`
+3. Import the package by using `import * as ParkedVehicleSpawner from "ParkedVehicleSpawner";`
 4. Spawn your desired amount of parked vehicled by using `ParkedVehicleSpawner.spawn(amount);`

 **Usage in C-Sharp**